Semi-quantitative mainstream method for estimating etCO2 value cannot be used for quantitative waveform display

 NIHON KOHDEN specification for TG-901T CO2 sensor kit shows even the specified low accuracy of CO2 measurement using semi-quantitative method no longer holds true once CO2 is present during the inspiration phase.

-The users are also not alerted on screen there is no CO2 measurement being made during the inspiration phase, and unknowingly made to take an unnecessary risk.
+In addition, since the users are not alerted on screen there is no CO2 measurement being made during the inspiration phase, they are unknowingly made to take on an unnecessary risk.

 Semi-quantitative methodology means cost-effective estimations and the design cannot be used in a general way, only on a selective basis with known risks